 Learn the Continents and Oceans with Songs

 I want my students to know more about the continents and oceans than just their names and location, so I wrote a fact book that includes important information about each one.
 The fact book includes a page about each continent and ocean along with a map identifying its location.
-Students color each page as it’s read.
+Students can color each page.

 Informative videos are a great way to engage students with learning.
 I like to start lessons with videos to build background knowledge or to introduce a topic.
 Students should watch informative videos with a purpose in mind.
 A viewing guide to accompany videos is included.

 What better way to engage your students while learning about the continents and oceans than with games?
-The games are perfect for learning centers, partner work, or group activities!
+These continent and ocean game printables are perfect for learning centers, partner work, or group activities.

 “Around the World” Board Game